vectara/vectara-answer/README.md

 # Default language for summary response (if not specified defaults to "auto)
 summary_default_language: "en"

-# number of sentences before and after relevant text segment used for summarization
+# Number of sentences before and after relevant text segment used for summarization
 summary_num_sentences: 3

-# number of results used for summarization
+# Number of results used for summarization
 summary_num_results: 10
 ```